Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model

-\emph{Acknowledgment:} We thank many helpful discussions with Nicolas Regnault, Roman Orus, Ling Wang, Zheng-Cheng Gu and Lukasz Cincio.
+We thank many helpful discussions with Nicolas Regnault, Roman Orus, Ling Wang, Zheng-Cheng Gu and Lukasz Cincio.
 JYC and HH thank the Perimeter Institute for Theoretical Physics for hospitality.
+HH also thanks the support of the physics department of Princeton University.
 X.-G. Wen is supported by NSF Grant No. DMR-1506475 and NSFC 11274192.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.